bazelbuild/rules_apple/doc/tutorials/ios-app.md

 > [!TIP]
 > Use `xcrun devicectl list devices` to list the devices available to devicectl.

-Another method to install the app on a connected device is using Xcode.
-Launch Xcode, and open the **Devices and Simulators** window under the **Window** menu item.
-Select your connected device from the list, click the **Add** (plus sign) button under **Installed Apps**, and select the `.ipa` you built.
+`bazel run //:iOSApp --ios_multi_cpus=arm64` installs the `.app` bundle directly onto a compatible connected device by using `devicectl`.
+If you prefer to install the app manually with other tooling, you can also build the `//:iOSAppArchive` target to produce a distributable `.ipa`.
 If your app fails to install on your device, ensure that your provisioning profile is valid and configured for your device.
-If your app fails to launch, the **View Device Logs** button may provide more insight into why.
+If your app fails to launch, the device logs may provide more insight into why.

 ## Further Reading